USEPA/Rapid-Benefit-Indicators-Tools/README.md

 ![alt text](https://github.com/jbousquin/Rapid-Benefit-Indicators-Tools/blob/master/figures/headerIcon.png "The Rapid Benefit Indicators (RBI) Approach: A Process for Assessing the Social Benefits of Ecological Restoration")

-## A process for Assessing the Social Benefits of Ecological Restoration
+## A Process for Assessing the Social Benefits of Ecological Restoration
 This code repository contains tools and files related to the Rapid Benefit Indicators (RBI) assessment approach.

 ###Overview